ClassicsWoTWorkshop/Dakka-Improvement-Project-Legacy/README.txt

 === MOD INFO ===
 ////////////////

-This mod adds more dakka (mainly machine guns) to a selection of vehicles which were previously lacking a little in that department (hence its' title, "Dakka Improvement Project").
+This mod adds more dakka to a selection of vehicles which were previously lacking a little in that department (hence the title of "Dakka Improvement Project").
 Thus far, the following vehicles are included:

 RELEASE 1 (19.
 June 2018, 23 vehicles)